webgzh907247189/limitPackageInstall/README.md

-### limit install package with npm or pnpm or yarn
+### limit install package with npm or pnpm or yarn and remove illegal package

 ## Usage in package.json